Course Catalog

 Description:

 Successful career development grants need a strong research concept, a solid career development plan, and skillful writing.
 CCTS Grant Writing Coaching Groups can help support you!
 Modeled after successful formats from the National Research Mentoring Network, these small groups are geared toward senior postdocs writing K99/R00 proposals and junior faculty writing other types of K grants.
 (Other types of career development proposals are also welcome.)
-With support from peers and a senior faculty coach with NIH reviewing experience, 4-5 participants will work together to refine their Specific Aims pages, biosketches, and career development/training plans.
+With support from peers and a senior faculty coach with NIH reviewing experience, 4-5 participants will work together to refine their Specific Aims pages, sketches, and career development/training plans.

 Current meetings are on Wednesdays at 11 AM (5 openings) via Zoom.